Leumas-Tech/New-Cell-Type/README.md

 > We haven’t yet found the Pepsi or Coca-Cola brand for AI—the definitive product that everyone wants in their fridge.
 > **3D Programming** aims to become that brand, letting AI do far more than just chat—by hooking into real-world devices, triggers, and interactive components.”

 With **3D Programming**, we integrate AI not only into **digital** tasks (like text or image generation) but also into **physical** tasks (like wearable tech or IoT devices)—enabling all of us to become “mini cyborgs,” bridging the gap between daily life and advanced AI workflows.
+Connecting humans to our devices, and ultimately through our devices with one another.
+A TRUE EXTERNAL NEURALINK

 ---